rupeshs/fastsdcpu/Readme.md

 - WebUI
 - CLI (CommandLine Interface)

-Took 10 seconds to generate single 512x512 image on Core i7-12700(With OpenVINO).
+Using OpenVINO, it took 10 seconds to create a single 512x512 image on a Core i7-12700.

 ## Supported platforms
  - Windows